All Episodes

 Did you see where NBC tried to set up and screw NASCAR?

-Did you hear about this?
+You hear about this?

-They they went to a NASCAR race.
+They went to a NASCAR race.

 You have to understand what the mainstream press looks at NASCAR as just a bunch of hayseed southern rodeo hicks with Bibles and guns in the back of the pickup truck that are out there in the parking lot.

-And the NASCAR people are you know, I mean, NBC televises NASCAR.
+And the NASCAR people are, you know, I mean, NBC televises NASCAR.

 They're a broadcast partner.